ShellShoccar-jpn/csp_en/2/11_BRE.md

 ## Matching metacharacters

 The following table shows the metacharacters you can use for pattern matching.
-Note that most of them lose their special meanings when they are inside brackets.
+Note that most of them lose their special meanings when they are inside brackets (square brackets).
 So, I'll explain the metacharacters which are available inside brackets in the next section.

 | Meta-chr.         | Meaning                                     |
 | :---              | :---                                        |